Valenriquez/llm-metaheuristics/README.md

-# llm-methauristics-
+# LLM Metaheuristics
-Using Ollama for methauristics development
+Using Ollama for metaheuristics development